tedee-com/tedee-api-doc/docs/source/getting-started.rst

 Response HTTP code
 ^^^^^^^^^^^^^^^^^^

-TODO
+Each response contains an HTTP code that informs about the status of the request processing.
+Tedee API uses standard `HTTP status codes <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status>`_.

 Response message body
 ^^^^^^^^^^^^^^^^^^^^^

-Each endpoint return data in the same format:
+Each endpoint returns data in the same format:

 .. code-block:: js